fraserpage/Open-Face-Sandwich-App/README.md

 ```
 Have you ever noticed a stranger's nose and thought, "I want that.
 That's a sexy nose!"
 Have you ever seen your forehead in the mirror and thought, "Wow! (dramatic pause) That's big!"
-Have you ever looked at your lips and wished they were more plum and luscious?
+Have you ever looked at your lips and wished they were more plump and luscious?

 Well, here's the app for you!